-Based on the findings summarized in the attached Fact Sheet dated June 8, 2015, and subject to the special and standard conditions that follow, the Department makes the following CONCLUSIONS:
+Based on the findings summarized in the attached and incorporated Fact Sheet dated April 20, 2016, and subject to the special and standard conditions that follow, the Department makes the following CONCLUSIONS:

 - 1. The discharge, either by itself or in combination with other discharges, will not lower the quality of any classified body of water below such classification. - 2.
 The discharge, either by itself or in combination with other discharges, will not lower the quality of any unclassified body of water below the classification which the Department expects to adopt in accordance with state law. - 3.
-The provisions of the State's antidegradation policy, Classification of Maine waters, 38 M.R.S.A. § 464(4)(F), will be met, in that: - (a) Existing in-stream water uses and the level of water quality necessary to protect and maintain those existing uses will be maintained and protected; - (b) Where high quality waters of the State constitute an outstanding natural resource, that water quality will be maintained and protected; - (c) Where the standards of classification of the receiving water body are not met, the discharge will not cause or contribute to the failure of the water body to meet the standards of classification; - (d) Where the actual quality of any classified receiving water body exceeds the minimum standards of the next highest classification that higher water quality will be maintained and protected; and - (e) Where a discharge will result in lowering the existing water quality of any water body, the Department has made the finding, following opportunity for public participation, that this action is necessary to achieve important economic or social benefits to the State. - 4.
-The discharges will be subject to effluent limitations that require application of best practicable treatment as defined in Conditions of Licenses, 38 M.R.S.A. § 414-A(1)(D).
+The provisions of the State's antidegradation policy, Classification of Maine waters, 38 M.R.S.A. § 464(4)(F), will be met, in that: - a.
+Existing in-stream water uses and the level of water quality necessary to protect and maintain those existing uses will be maintained and protected; - b.
+Where high quality waters of the State constitute an outstanding natural resource, that water quality will be maintained and protected; - c.
+The standards of classification of the receiving waterbody are met or, where the standards of classification of the receiving waterbody are not met, the discharge will not cause or contribute to the failure of the waterbody to meet the standards of classification; - d.
+Where the actual quality of any classified receiving waterbody exceeds the minimum standards of the next highest classification that higher water quality will be maintained and protected; and - e.
+Where a discharge will result in lowering the existing water quality of any waterbody, the Department has made the finding, following opportunity for public participation, that this action is necessary to achieve important economic or social benefits to the State. - 4.
+The discharges will be subject to effluent limitations that require application of best practicable treatment as defined in Conditions of licenses 38 M.R.S.A. § 414-A(1)(D).